peacq/gof-patterns-javascript/README.md

 * [Abstract Factory](src/creational/abstractFactory) - provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 [Read more.](http://robdodson.me/javascript-design-patterns-factory/)

 * [Builder](src/creational/builder) - separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
 [Read more.](http://dealwithjs.io/design-patterns-the-builder-pattern-in-javascript/)

+* [Factory method](src/creational/factoryMethod) - defines an interface for creating a single object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
+[Read more.](http://robdodson.me/javascript-design-patterns-factory/)

 ### Structural